 Regent University School of Law opened its doors in 1986.
-Today, the school offers a Juris Doctor (JD) in traditional, two-year accelerated and part-time formats, an online LL.M. in Human Rights and LL.M. in American Legal Studies, and an M.A. in Law.
+Today, the school offers a Juris Doctor (JD) in three-year, part-time and two-year accelerated formats, an on-campus LL.M. in Human Rights and an on-campus and online LL.M. in American Legal Studies and M.A. in Law.
 Additionally, thousands of Regent Law alumni practice law across the United States and in more than 20 countries.
 These capable men and women are distinguishing themselves as judges and judicial clerks, partners and associates in law firms, mayors and legislators, and in positions with government agencies and public interest organizations.

 With a proven record of producing practice-ready, purpose-driven graduates who impact the world, Regent Law offers a unique combination of: